 Sometimes two ports are all you need, and this Anker option shows just what 60W of output can do.
 It’s equipped with two USB-C PowerDelivery ports that intelligently allocate power to ensure an even charge.
 Available in white or black, the Anker Power Port Atom relies on GaN to keep the temperature low and the power high.
 It’s a great travel companion as the prongs fold flat to fit into a bag.

-Jumping up to four ports, the Satechi USB wall charger balances between two USB-C options and two USB-A. The two USB-C ports combine for 78W of total charging while the USB-A options add 12W between them.
+The Satechi USB wall charger balances between two USB-C options and two USB-A by jumping up to four ports.
+The two USB-C ports combine for 78W of total charging while the USB-A options add 12W between them.
 It’s an easy way to recharge all of your devices at once, but be ready for some varied speeds.
 A convenient LED light indicates when your devices are charging, and a sleek gray finish lends a touch of luxury to this handy USB wall charger.